The Best Instant-Read Thermometers Take the Guesswork Out of Cooking

 Accuracy and Temperature Range

-To ensure an accurate temperature reading, always insert the stem of your instant-read thermometer into the center of the deepest part of the food item, whether it’s a show-stopping roast duck or a generous loaf of bread.
+To ensure an accurate temperature reading, always insert the stem of your instant-read thermometer into the center of the deepest part of the food item, whether it’s a show-stopping roast duck or a just-baked loaf of bread.
 Be sure to check more than one spot, as different sections of a dish may heat up faster than others.
 For thinner cuts of meat, like a burger patty, aim to stick the stem through the side to guarantee an insertion depth of at least two inches.
-When cooking bone-in meats, ensure the stem of the thermometer does not touch bone, as bone conducts heat differently and may produce an inaccurate reading.
+When cooking bone-in meats, ensure the stem of the thermometer does not touch bone, as bone conducts heat differently and may lead to an inaccurate reading.

 Maintenance